bozsahin/thebench/README.md

 # TheBench
 A tool to study monadic structures in natural languages using two command relations.

+It works in Linuxsphere, for example Arch, Debian, RedHat (which are available as systems of various beginner-friendliness, in my opinion in the order of Ubuntu, Mint, Manjaro, Fedora, Suse, Kali, etc.)

 YOU NEED:

 - A terminal app, such as those in any Linux, MacOS or Window's WSL system.